Major economies support $650 billion boost in IMF resources

 The Biden administration is proposing to boost the U.S. corporate tax rate to 28%, up from the current 21% where it had been reduced by a Trump administration tax cut bill approved in 2017.
 Before it was reduced, the U.S. corporate tax rate stood at 35%.
 The administration hopes to use the extra corporate tax revenue to help fund increased spending on infrastructure.

-Italian Finance Minister Daniele Franco, the chair of the G-20 finance group, said that Yellen had told the group that the Biden administration proposal was consistent with the multi-national effort to agree on a minimum tax rate.
+Italian Finance Minister Daniele Franco, the chair of the G-20 finance group, said that Yellen had told the group that the Biden administration proposal is consistent with the multi-national effort to agree on a minimum tax rate.

-Yellen and Federal Reserve Chairman Jerome Powell represented the United States at the virtual meeting which was being held in advance of virtual meetings this week of the 190-nation IMF and its sister lending organization, the World Bank.
+Yellen and Federal Reserve Chairman Jerome Powell represented the United States at the virtual meeting, which was being held in advance of virtual meetings this week of the 190-nation IMF and its sister lending organization, the World Bank.

 On Tuesday, the IMF released an updated economic forecast which boosted global growth for this year to 6%, up from a projection of 5.5% in January, with the boost coming in large part from accelerated vaccine rollouts and the $1.9 trillion rescue package the Biden administration pushed through Congress last month.